salekin02/product-explorer/README.md

 ## Trade-offs I Made

+1. Pagination not persisted in URL.
+The search page URL captures query, category, and sort order.
+But not the current scroll position/page number.
+With infinite scroll, restoring exact position would require fetching multiple pages on initial load, adding complexity.
+Users sharing a URL will see results from page 1, which is acceptable UX but not perfect state restoration.

-1. No real-time currency rates.
+2. No real-time currency rates.
 I hardcoded exchange rates (USD, GBP, EUR).
 In a real app, I'd pull from an API like exchangerate-api.io and cache the results daily.

-2. Basic error messages.
+3. Basic error messages.
 Right now errors just say "something went wrong."
-I wanted to show variations for different type scenario.
+I wanted to show variations for different type scenarios.

-3. Skipped unit tests.
-I manually tested everything pretty thoroughly, but didn't write Jest tests.
+4. Skipped unit tests.
+I manually tested everything thoroughly, but didn't write Jest/Vitest tests.
 The infinite scroll logic and URL state management would benefit from automated tests.

 ## How I'd Scale This